hasin-shabbir/nyuad-course-review/README.md

     * will be using react-router-dom for front-end routing
     * styled-components library for component styling
     * since React requires understanding of more advanced concepts including libraries to be used as a supplement/complement, and is a challenging framework to learn, I have assigned it 5 points.
+* (3 points) Perform form validation using react-hook-form library (client-side) and Joi library (server-side)
+    * Both libraries are powerful and lightweight that allow for complex and dynamic form validation through extensive means.
+    * Ability to override default library behaviour allows for customization of validation methods as needed
+    * Useful for the project since it is based on multiple forms for which validation is a necessity and provides an added layer of security
 * (2 points) React.lazy (Javascript library)
     * To be used to import components into React dynamically and divide the entire web application into bundles/chunks
     * This will allow for serving only what is needed and not the entire content at once, helping in better web application performance/speed and less network bandwidth requirement